Know Your U

-Coming Up January 17, 2020 from 2:30pm to 4:30pm: Tour of the Allied Health (Athletic Training, Exercise Science and Medical Lab Science)
+January: Tour of the Allied Health (Athletic Training, Exercise Science and Medical Lab Science)

 In December, employees got the experience of recording messages for the annual campaign drive for NPR, see the inner workings of the radio station, and even took a trip through the UIS Archives.
 A big Thank You to Tom Wood from the UIS University Archives and Beatrice Bonner from NPR for showing us more about our University!

 We missed having you there, but look below for all of the other events scheduled each month of the academic year!

 November Know Your U: Catering and Culinary Arts with Randy Williams!

 On November 12th, employees joined Randy Williams and a few members of his staff to learn about proper table setting, see the special china used for events with the Chancellor, see a demonstration of some of the special equipment our culinary workers use, eat a properly cooked chicken breast and even got to learn how to make a fruit dip, a marinade, and mini turtle dessert cups.
 Best Part: We got to take them home!